coldmayo/ANNReweight/README.md

 	- This directory is created once the user trains their first model.
 Information about the trained model is stored here (weights, bias, etc)
 - useful_papers/
 	- Papers referenced for this project (helpful for writing references for a paper)
+- output/
+	- Shows the output of the model (loss function, reweighted plots, etc)

 ## Important Links
 Data: